AvaloniaUI/AvaloniaUI.DeveloperTools/docs/advanced/options-reference.md

 Possible options are:

 1. `DeveloperToolsOptions.DotNetTool` - global .NET tool.
 2. `DeveloperToolsOptions.AppleBundle` - runs macOS bundle by its ID.
-To make it work, you need to run Developer Tools process directly at least once.
+To make it work, you need to run `Developer Tools` process directly at least once.
 3. `DeveloperToolsOptions.NoOp` - do nothing.
-It's only supported option on Mobile and Browser platforms.
+This option assumes the `Developer Tools` application was started by user manually.
 4. `DeveloperToolsRunner.CreateFromExecutable(string)` - run executable by full path.
-This option is preferred, when you install .NET tool locally.
+This option is not recommended, unless you prefer a custom installation of the tool.
-5. `DeveloperToolsRunner.GetDefaultForPlatform()` - returns `DotNetTool` on desktop or `NoOp` on mobile/browser.
+5. Default: `DeveloperToolsRunner.GetDefaultForPlatform()` - returns `DotNetTool` on desktop or `NoOp` on mobile/browser.

 ## DeveloperToolsOptions.Protocol

 `DiagnosticsSupport` uses one of two transport protocols to communicate between user app and `Developer Tools` process: HTTP and Named Pipes.

-By default, HTTP is used on all platforms.

 ```csharp
 this.AttachDeveloperTools(o =>